Aframomum citratum

 What traditional systems uses this plant?

-This plant, commonly known as citronella cardamom, is traditionally used in West and Central African cultures as a culinary spice, a medicinal remedy for digestive ailments, and a natural insect repellent.
+This plant, known as citronella cardamom, has been historically utilized by various ethnic groups in West and Central Africa as a potent medicinal remedy for digestive ailments, respiratory infections, and skin inflammations.

 What are the pharmacological activities of Aframomum citratum?